Tamatimtam/Lokatech-Greenhouse-Monitoring/Hardware/new.md

     *   `SensorData.h`: Defines `struct SensorData` (used between Penyemaian and Peremajaan) and `struct CombinedData` (used between Peremajaan and Dewasa). **Crucial: This file must be identical across all nodes.**
 *   **`SensorManager/`**: Class handling DHT22 (temperature/humidity) and BH1750 (light) sensor operations.
 Includes simulation capabilities.
 Used by all nodes.
 *   **`ESPNowManager/`**: Class managing ESP-NOW communication (peer registration, receiving `CombinedData`) on the Master (Dewasa) node.
 Stores the latest data extracted from `CombinedData` and handles data validity timeouts (`COMBINED_DATA_TIMEOUT` defined in `ESPNowManager.h`).
-*   **`MQTTManager/`**: Class handling WiFi connection and MQTT communication (payload generation, publishing sensor data, subscribing to control topic) for the Master node.
+*   **`MQTTManager/`**: Class handling WiFi connection and MQTT communication (JSON payload generation including actuator states, publishing sensor data, subscribing to control topic) for the Master node.
 *   **`FuzzyController/`**: Class implementing the fuzzy logic control system (using the `eFLL` library) on the Master node.
 Takes average sensor readings as input and determines ON/OFF states for actuators when in "auto" mode.

 ## Hardware Requirements